1312255201/VendingMachine/README.md

-<align=center># VendingMachine
+<h1 align="center"> VendingMachine
-A SCP:SL Vending Machine plugin for EXILED.
+<align="center">A SCP:SL Vending Machine plugin for EXILED.

-This is my first EXILED plugin, or C# project for that matter.
+<align="center">This is my first EXILED plugin, or C# project for that matter.
-It's a simple vending machine plugin, where you interact with a Pickup, with a coin in your hand, to receive a random item from a list in the config.</align>
+<align="center">It's a simple vending machine plugin, where you interact with a Pickup, with a coin in your hand, to receive a random item from a list in the config.</align>

 ### This plugin can be interacted with in two ways: